-An application that has been built with the HP_SHLIB_CALLS define can ONLY be used with a fastcalled libc.
-If the application also has APIs that are fastcalled and are part of the applications shared libraries, then that library must also be built with the fastcall technology

-The /usr/lib/pa20_64/libc.2 Library Although the build process for this library has not changed, the runtime architecture for HPPA-2.0 can make use of a reduced call overhead technology similar to that that exists with the 32-bit library.
+An application that has been built with the HP_SHLIB_CALLS define can only be used with a fastcalled libc.
+If the application also has APIs that are fastcalled and are part of the applications shared libraries, then that library must also be built with the fastcall technology Although the build process for /usr/lib/pa20_64/libc.2 library has not changed, the runtime architecture for HPPA-2.0 can make use of a reduced call overhead technology similar to that which exists with the 32-bit library.
 There is no restriction on matching the correct /usr/lib/pa20_64/libc.2 with the fastcalled application like there is with the 32-bit library.